 The Department has two pay scales applicable to attorneys.
 Attorneys hired by the U.S. Attorneys' Offices are compensated under an Administratively Determined (AD) pay scale authorized by Title 28, U.S. Code.
-All other attorneys are compensated under the General Schedule (GS) for federal employees authorized by Title 5, U.S. Code.
-Federal salaries vary by geographic location.
-Attorneys assigned to high cost of living areas receive a percentage of their base pay as "locality pay."
-The Office of Personnel Management publishes annual GS salary tables that list base pay and, for geographic areas with locality pay, the specific annual salary for that location.
-Salary ranges for Assistant U.S. Attorneys differ from the GS salary for that location and are graded based on experience and level of responsibility.
-Candidates interviewing with a U.S. Attorney's Office should discuss salary requirements with the hiring office.
+All other attorneys, with the exception of Assistant U.S. Trustees who are compensated under a separate AD pay plan, are compensated under the General Schedule (GS) for federal employees authorized by Title 5, U.S. Code.
+Federal salaries vary by geographic location and attorneys assigned to high cost of living areas receive a percentage of their base pay as "locality pay."
+The Office of Personnel Management publishes annual GS salary tables that list base and locality pay for the various geographic areas.
+Salary ranges for Assistant U.S. Attorneys differ from the GS salary for each location and are graded based on experience and level of responsibility.
+Candidates interviewing with a U.S. Attorney's Office should review the salary information for U.S. Attorneys' Offices and discuss salary requirements with the hiring office.

-Experienced Attorneys: The salaries for experienced attorneys and Assistant United States Attorneys are based on a combination of factors including the type of work required by the position and the candidate’s level of experience and years out of law school.
+Experienced Attorneys: Starting salaries for experienced attorneys are set at the discretion of the hiring office and are based on a combination of factors including the type of work required by the position and the candidate’s level of experience and years out of law school.
 The salary range for a particular attorney position is listed in the vacancy announcement for that position.

 |Grade Level||Minimum Time-In-Grade for Consideration|